Nordstrom/json-redactor/README.md

 Recursively clean a list of arguments before sending them out somewhere.

-This is a (soon to be) standard npm module, so you'll install it via
+This is a standard npm module, so you'll install it via

 `npm install --save json-redactor`